Allison

 Dymnicki, Ph.D.

-Dr. Allison Dymnicki has 17 years of experience in designing, directing, and conducting research, evaluation, and technical assistance projects aimed at promoting child development, behavioral health, and wellbeing, with a particular focus on school, community, and out-of-school settings.
-She has partnered with federal agencies such as the Centers for Disease Control and Prevention, Assistant Secretary for Planning and Evaluation, National Institute of Justice, and the Department of Education, as well as foundations and state and local educational agencies.
-Much of her work focuses on developing researcher practitioner partnerships intended to elevate diverse perspectives, practitioner viewpoints, and youth voices and ensure findings are actionable for key stakeholders.
+Allison Dymnicki has 19 years of experience in designing, directing, and conducting research, evaluation, and technical assistance projects aimed at promoting youth development, behavioral health, and wellbeing, with a particular focus on school, community, and out-of-school settings.
+She is deeply committed to promoting positive outcomes for all youth, particularly populations who have been historically underserved or are under-resourced.
+She has partnered with federal agencies like the National Institute of Justice, Centers for Disease Control and Prevention, Assistant Secretary for Planning and Evaluation, and the Department of Education, as well as foundations, state and local educational agencies, and non-profit organizations.
+Much of her work focuses on developing researcher practitioner partnerships intended to elevate diverse perspectives, practitioner viewpoints, and youth voices.

 Expertise: